Rabbit in a dream sitting calmly in cupped human hands looking up with trust

 “A rabbit comes to those in whom softness and fear live side by side — and haven’t yet made peace.”

-A rabbit is one of the most contradictory creatures in the world of symbols.
+The rabbit is a strikingly contradictory creature in the world of symbols.
 On one side: softness, tenderness, fertility, spring.
 In the Chinese calendar, the rabbit stands for luck and elegance.
 In Celtic mythology, she is connected to Ostara, the goddess of spring, renewal, new life.
 On the other side: fear, flight, vulnerability.
 A rabbit is always alert, living in a constant awareness of danger, capable of bolting before you have time to react.

 In dreams the rabbit carries both sides at once.
 She is tenderness that needs protection.
 Fertility that frightens with its intensity.
 Speed that conceals anxiety beneath it.
 And also — intuition, a fine-tuned sensing, the ability to feel danger before it becomes visible.